-I’d like to introduce you to a completely new Windows Server Solutions (WSS) add-in that was released today called “WHS RemoteApp 2011” (for use with Windows Home Server 2011, Windows Small Business Server 2011 Essentials, or Windows Storage Server 2008 R2 Essentials), “WSE RemoteApp 2012” (for use with Windows Server 2012 Essentials), or “WSE RemoteApp 2012 R2” (for use with Windows Server 2012 R2 Essentials).
+I would like to introduce everyone to a completely new Windows Server Solutions (WSS) add-in that was released today called “WHS RemoteApp 2011” (for use with Windows Home Server 2011, Windows Small Business Server 2011 Essentials, or Windows Storage Server 2008 R2 Essentials), “WSE RemoteApp 2012” (for use with Windows Server 2012 Essentials), or “WSE RemoteApp 2012 R2” (for use with Windows Server 2012 R2 Essentials).
 If you are at all familiar with any of my other WSS add-ins, then you will feel right at home with the new add-in.
 It works just like my other add-ins, except that your users are not limited to the use of a single server-installed application (or application suite).
 Instead, you can grant your users individual access to pretty much any application that is installed on your server.
 Here is a more thorough explanation of the new add-in:

 WHS RemoteApp 2011 makes it possible for administrators to deliver remote applications (referred to as “RemoteApp programs” or simply “RemoteApps“) to their users.
 Specifically, WHS RemoteApp 2011 enables a straightforward publishing process that allows applications installed directly on the server to be provided to users, allows RemoteApp programs to run side-by-side with local programs, and offers integration with a custom “launcher” application to make it simple for users to find and launch RemoteApp programs.